-For example, to set shared memory to 75% of 512MB, you would append the following text to the /etc/sysctl.conf file.
+To set shared memory, you would append the following text to the /etc/sysctl.conf file.
 The setting of the shared memory size is read from this file during the boot process.

-'''

-#

 Shared Memory setting for GemStone

-kernel.shmall = 402653184
+kernel.shmall = 393216

-kernel.shmmax = 402653184
+kernel.shmmax = 1610612736

-'''

-Note that when you set 4GB of shared memory in the /etc/sysctl.conf file, only 2GB of shared memory is available for your application.
+Note that even when you set 4GB of shared memory in the /etc/sysctl.conf file, only 2GB of shared memory is available for your application.
 The other 2GB is reserved for the system.

-For more details, consult your Red Hat Linux operating system documentation.
+For more details, consult your Linux operating system documentation.